Ezequiel Navarro

-Santiago Ezequiel Navarro (born 6 July 2001) is an Argentine professional footballer who plays as a centre-back for Temperley, on loan from Huracán.
+Santiago Ezequiel Navarro (born 6 July 2001) is an Argentine professional footballer who plays as a centre-back for Club Ciudad de Bolívar in the Primera Nacional of Argentina.

 Club career

 On 24 July 2019, Navarro signed his first professional contract with Huracán.
 Navarro made his professional debut with Huracán in a 2-0 Argentine Primera División loss to Aldosivi on 15 February 2020.
 On 2 June 2022, Navarro joined Temperley on loan until the end of 2023.

+For the 2025 season, he became a player for Ciudad Bolívar, where he arrived after playing the last year in Germinal.